logfellow/logstash-logback-encoder/README.md

 # Logback JSON encoder

-Provides [logback](http://logback.qos.ch/) encoders, layouts, and appenders to log in JSON format.
+Provides [logback](http://logback.qos.ch/) encoders, layouts, and appenders to log in JSON and [other formats supported by Jackson](#non-json-formats).

 Supports both regular _LoggingEvents_ (logged through a `Logger`) and _AccessEvents_ (logged via [logback-access](http://logback.qos.ch/access.html)).

-Originally written to support output in [logstash](http://logstash.net/)'s JSON format, but has evolved into a highly-configurable, general-purpose, JSON logging mechanism.
-The structure of the JSON output, and the data it contains, is fully configurable.
+Originally written to support output in [logstash](http://logstash.net/)'s JSON format, but has evolved into a highly-configurable, general-purpose, structured logging mechanism for JSON and other Jackson dataformats.
+The structure of the output, and the data it contains, is fully configurable.

 #### Contents: